Disclaimer

 What’s in it for the investors?

-What factors can investors consider when thinking about investing in these areas, particularly a financial gain standpoint?
+What factors can investors consider when thinking about investing in these areas, particularly from a financial gain standpoint?
 Generally, properties in these areas can be acquired at relatively lower prices.
 Through the process of regeneration, which will include more businesses and better transport links, they may continue to increase in value, which can help create long term capital growth as well as a profitable rental yield.

 Examples of areas within London going through large scale regeneration include Canada Water, with 1000’s of new homes being built with the added benefit of excellent transport links, as well as Tottenham Hale; which is set to benefit from a new town centre, a renovated station and more residential properties[3].